Marathwada Mitra Mandal's College of Engineering

 The trust "Marathwada Mitra Mandal, Pune" was established in 1967 by Hon.
 Late Shri.
 Shankarraoji Chavan, Former Home Minister, Govt. of India as the "Founder President".
 The trust had started its activity with the objective of providing hostel or similar accommodation in Pune to the students.
 This trust is established through the inspiration of socially and educationally charged personalities, with motto "Yethe Bahutanche Hit" (Welfare of Masses).
 Mass education, co-education and dedication towards overall development of the region are the watchwords of the trust.
 At present the trust has four educational campuses at Deccan, Karvenagar, Lohagaon and Kalewadi.

-Marathwada Mitra Mandal's College of Engineering Karvenagar (MMCOE) is one of the best engineering colleges located in Pune,Karvenagar Maharashtra.
+The college located in Pune, Karvenagar Maharashtra.
 The college offers Bachelors in Engineering (B.E) in the branch of Computer, Electrical, Electronics and Telecommunication, Information Technology and Mechanical Engineering and Artificial Intelligence.
 The college also provides Masters in Business Management (MBA) and Computer Engineering.!.